usc-isi-i2/kgtk/docs/transform/compact.md

                         stdout.)
   --list-output-file LIST_OUTPUT_FILE
                         A KGTK output file that will contain only the rows containing lists.
+This file will have the same columns as the primary output file.
 (Optional, use '-' for stdout.)
   --columns KEY_COLUMN_NAMES [KEY_COLUMN_NAMES ...]
                         The key columns to identify records for compaction.
                         (default=id for node files, (node1, label, node2, id)